How Abstract works

 Centralize “the latest” files

-Import your Sketch and Adobe XD files into Abstract and instantly create a centralized place for your most up-to-date design work and supporting documentation.
+Import your Sketch files into Abstract and instantly create a centralized place for your most up-to-date design work and supporting documentation.
 In Abstract, the latest version is called master, so there’s never any confusion about what’s final and what’s still being worked on.

 Design together, in parallel workspaces